Charles Sturt Community Heartsafe Program

-The CSU Community Heartsafe Program is a community outreach project run by the Paramedic discipline.
+The Charles Sturt University Community Heartsafe Program is a community outreach project run by the Paramedic discipline.
 Its chief objectives are teaching the public bystander CPR and demonstrating how to use a public access AED with an aim to improve survival rates for out-of-hospital cardiac arrests within the Central West.

 Furthermore, the project encourages the public to seek ways to increase the number of public access AEDs available within the community.
 The project engages the community at public events such as the Royal Bathurst Show, Family Fun Day, Bathurst Wellness Expo and Bathurst 1000.